JonesGitH/JonesGitH/README.md

 ## Objective

-My journey in Information Tech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming at Incident Response or Security Operations Center (SOC) Analyst
+My journey in Information Tech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming at Incident Response or Security Operations Center (SOC) Analyst.

 ## Skills